 We want you to thoroughly enjoy your time abroad, and we want you to return to UNH healthy and safely.
 Review the UNH health and safety information and work with your program sponsor/host university to ensure your personal health and safety.
 Remember you are a member of the UNH International Travel Assistance Service and Travel Insurance Program and have access to all its resources and support while on a UNH study abroad program.

-When possible, try to find a way to give copies to the people you photograph.
+Photo/Video Exchange: When possible, try to find a way to give copies to the people you photograph.
 Getting their address and sending them photos might be an option.
 If you are meeting people through an organization or traveling with a company, think about sending them the photos to distribute.
-You could also bring photos of yourself or your family to share with people when you take their photo or meet them.

-When you present a photo/video, be purposeful about captions and how you choose the labels and titles.
-When possible, give names, details and a greater context to the photo.
+Consider Your Captions: Be purposeful about captions and how you choose the labels and titles.
+When possible, give names, details, and a greater context to the photo.
 Be careful about what you are/aren’t comparing the people or place to.
 Photos should be part of a story you can share with people once you return home.
-Unite for Sight, an organization that supports eye clinics worldwide, has a page on Ethics and Photography in Developing Countries.
+Unite for Sight, an organization that supports eye clinics worldwide has a page on Ethics and Photography in Developing Countries.

 (Adapted from Pacific Lutheran University, Taking Photos)